Somewhere Boy

-Somewhere Boy is a Channel 4 drama series filmed in South Wales, starring Lewis Gribben and written by Pete Jackson.
+Somewhere Boy is a British drama series filmed in South Wales, starring Lewis Gribben and written by Pete Jackson.
 It began airing on Channel 4 from 16 October 2022.

 Filming locations include Cardiff and the Brecon Beacons.

+In June 2023 the show aired in the US on Hulu.

 Plot

 The series focuses on teenager Danny, who since his mother's fatal accident, has been isolated from the outside world by his father.
 When Danny realises that monsters do not exist, like his father has claimed, he questions his entire existence.